contentful-labs/starter-gatsby-blog/README.md

 ## Contribution

 Feel free to open pull requests to fix bugs.
-If you want to add features, please have a look at the [original version](https://github.com/contentful-userland/gatsby-contentful-starter).
+If you want to add features, please have a look at the [original version](https://github.com/contentful/starter-gatsby-blog).
 It is always open to contributions and pull requests.

-You can learn more about how Contentful userland is organized by visiting [our about repository](https://github.com/contentful-userland/about).